Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMAccessExtension.md

 ## SYNTAX

 ```
-Set-AzureRmVMAccessExtension [-Credential <PSCredential>] [-ResourceGroupName] <String> [-VMName] <String>
+Set-AzVMAccessExtension [-Credential <PSCredential>] [-ResourceGroupName] <String> [-VMName] <String>
  [-Name <String>] [-TypeHandlerVersion <String>] [-Location <String>] [-DisableAutoUpgradeMinorVersion]
  [-ForceRerun <String>] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmVMAccessExtension** cmdlet adds the Virtual Machine Access (VMAccess) Virtual Machine VMAccess Extension to a virtual machine.
+The **Set-AzVMAccessExtension** cmdlet adds the Virtual Machine Access (VMAccess) Virtual Machine VMAccess Extension to a virtual machine.
 VMAccess Extension can be used to set a temporary password and this should be immediately changed it after logging into the machine.
 This is not supported on Windows Domain Controllers.

 ## EXAMPLES

 ### Example 1: Add a VMAccess extension
 ```
-PS C:\> Set-AzureRmVMAccessExtension -ResourceGroupName "ResrouceGroup11" -Location "Central US" -VMName "VirtualMachine07" -Name "ContosoTest" -TypeHandlerVersion "2.0" -UserName "PFuller" -Password "Password"
+PS C:\> Set-AzVMAccessExtension -ResourceGroupName "ResrouceGroup11" -Location "Central US" -VMName "VirtualMachine07" -Name "ContosoTest" -TypeHandlerVersion "2.0" -UserName "PFuller" -Password "Password"
 ```

 This command adds a VMAccess extension for the virtual machine named VirtualMachine07 in ResrouceGroup11.